SamAllen06/lake_temp_work/documentation/lake_temperature_mapper/src/output/events/events.md

-# Events (APP/src/output/events/)
+# Events
+APP/src/output/events/

 ## Purpose
-The events module provides an implementation of the observer pattern, enabling the testing program to tell all activated views when something occurs that requires output.
+The events module provides an implementation of the observer pattern, enabling Lake Temperature Mapper to tell all activated views when something occurs that should have output.